knpuniversity/oauth/knpu/authorization-code2.rst

     }

 Again, the code here is special to my app, but the end result is just to update a column in the database for the current user.
+When we try it, it runs and hits our ``die`` statement.
+But if you go to the homepage, the user drop-down shows us that the COOP user id was saved!
+Eggcellent...

 When Authorization Fails
 ------------------------